This guide will explain typical Hindu funeral etiquette and what death rituals must take place before a Hindu cremation.

 Whilst Hindus mourn the passing of their loved one, they also celebrate the onward journey of the soul to the next incarnation which they see as a step closer to Nirvana (Heaven).

-Hindu death rituals
+Hindu funeral rituals

 Hindus are told to avoid any unnecessary touching of the deceased, as it seen as impure.
 Traditionally, the funeral should take place as soon as possible.
 In preparation, the body is usually washed in purified water by family members and close friends before the viewing of the deceased can take place.